Reduce Window Threats

 Lights from our homes can pose a problem for migrating birds at night.
 The lights contribute to a “glow” that may signal to birds its time to stop and take a rest when it’s better for them to travel on to more rural areas where there’s a lower density of windows, cars, cats and other threats.

-Shield lights or direct the light down, and turn off lights from midnight until it’s light in the morning during spring and fall migration will help birds survive and reach nesting sites.
+Shield lights or direct the light down, and turn off nonessential lights from midnight until it’s light in the morning during spring and fall migration will help birds survive and reach nesting sites.
 Learn more.

 Want to get involved in more bird-collision prevention efforts?